Header image: Butter Cake Shop’s red velvet candy cane cake

 In light of COVID-19, we encourage diners to take precautions when going out.
 You can also support your favourite restaurants by getting takeaway and delivery.

 Opening on Saturday, 19 December, Baked’s Zahir Mohamed is expanding his SoHo presence with the debut of Middle Eastern eatery Acme, a tribute to the chef’s heritage.
-Open daily from 8am for authentic Arabic breakfast.

 After You Dessert Cafe pop-up

 Travelling may be a distant memory by now, but this winter, get a taste of Thailand at the After You Dessert Cafe pop-up in Causeway Bay.
 The wildly popular gourmet brand still inspires long queues in Bangkok and is well known for its chocolatey cookies and cakes as well as its pancake mixes.
 We can’t wait to try the salted egg nuggets!
 The pop-up will entice shoppers from 19 December– 10 January, opening daily, 11am–6pm.
 As their slogan goes, “There’s always room for dessert!”

 52 Tang Lung Street, Causeway Bay

 Ask for Alonzo (Happy Valley)

 The third eatery in Alonzo’s repertoire, Ask for Alonzo is now open and serving in the Valley.
 This laid-back trattoria features authentic Italian favourites such as Roman meatballs, rigatoni amatriciana, spaghetti carbonara and tiramisu.
 Weekend brunch is particularly recommended, where diners can dig into inventive plates including breakfast carbonara, Uncle Tony’s Benedict and Breakfast in Tuscany (puttanesca mix, Parma ham and eggs atop toasted bread).
 Open daily, 11:30am–10pm, with brunch served from 8am at the weekend.